 Why do most injury solicitors charge 25% success fees?

-Nearly all personal injury solicitors now take 25% of a claimant's compensation.
-Prior to 2013, this was not the case.
+Nearly all personal injury solicitors receive a success fee of 25% of a claimant's compensation.
+Before 2013 this was not the case.
 So what has changed?

-Before legislation came into force in 2013, success fees were paid by the defendant, so claimants kept 100% of their compensation.
-Since the law changed in April 2013, the claimant must pay the success fee, losing a part of their compensation.
+Before the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) ame into force in 2013, success fees were paid by the defendant, meaning claimants kept 100% of their compensation.
+Since the law changed in April 2013, claimants on a no win, no fee agreement must pay a success fee out of their compensation.

-Is there any success fee competition between firms?
+Is there any success fee competition between solicitor firms?

-The legislation was expected to encourage more competition between solicitors.
-Increased competition solicitors would lead to more competitive success fees, and injured claimants would get to keep more of their compensation.
+The legislation was expected to encourage competition between solicitors.
+Increased competition was intended to lead to more competitive success fees, helping injured claimants keep more of their compensation.

 However, since the changes in the law, real competition has not emerged.
-The majority of solicitors still charge a 25% success fee.
-25% is the maximum percentage fee allowed by the Ministry of Justice.
+The majority of solicitors now charge a 25% success fee.
+25% is the maximum success fee allowed by the Ministry of Justice.

 District judge ruling